An Introduction to Ledger Lines

 For starters, music couldn’t be written down without them.
 That means all the music you know and love, everything from Beethoven’s “9th Symphony” to Ed Sheeran’s “Perfect”, all started life making use of ledger lines.

 So let’s get to grips with these building blocks of music so that you can use ledger lines confidently and accurately to record your musical stylings.
+You also need to understand the so called sharps and flats.

 What Are Ledger Lines?